How to Sell Meat by Weight Online Using Local Line

 Have Your Customers Pay Later

-With the Pay Later functionality, instead of charging your customer’s credit card, you are able to simply have your customer pay the invoice at any point after you've packed their order.
+With the Pay Later functionality, instead of charging your customer’s credit card, you can simply have your customer pay the invoice at any point after you've packed their order.
 You can send a customer an invoice with the final weighed amount, in this case, $31.97, and allow them to pay with a credit card or any other payment method you have available.

-This workflow is beneficial to those who can’t refine their average package sizes to fit the 15% threshold.
+This workflow benefits those who can’t refine their average package sizes to fit the 15% threshold.

 Here is what the payment screen will look like for a customer once the order has been approved and payment is requested.

 Let’s go through what this could look like for you in Local Line step-by-step: